ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### Further Ideas Worth Exploring

+Forcing 6DoF onto old 3DoF apps would be an amazing feature if we could bring it to GearVR.
+This feature is available on the Lenovo Mirage Solo [see here](https://www.youtube.com/watch?v=Giy9FmeKjGk&t=329s) and now also on the Oculus Quest [see here](https://www.youtube.com/watch?v=dGrRQPE0pYc).
+I have absolutely no idea how this works since the apps where never intended to be used in 6DoF but I would love to get this working as well for ARCore enabled positional tracking.
+If you have an idea how this works please open an issue and let me know.

 To further increase the reach, it makes sense to build apps that run on Android and iOS devices.
 The [AR Foundation github project](https://github.com/Unity-Technologies/arfoundation-samples) brings this functionality to Unity.
 Unfortunately the combination of VR and AR is not working yet I hope this changes in the future so we only need to build an app once.

 Using VR outside or in a large play space is a lot of fun and feels very different from games experienced inside where the ability to move freely is limited.
 Here accessing  [3D maps](https://cloud.google.com/maps-platform/gaming/) might be interesting and result in exiting apps consisting of AR and VR elements.